 - Datasets presented for inclusion in the EUI Research Data collection in the Cadmus repository must be the output of research by a current EUI member, or an EUI research team, or a team of researchers with at least one EUI member

 - The name of the Principal Investigator, researcher(s), and - if applicable - technical collaborator(s) who created the dataset, must be provided.
-EUI email contacts must be indicated
+Email contacts must be provided

-- If the project is undertaken in the context of a consortium, the name of the Data Manager should be provided (if different from the Principal Investigator).
+- If the project is undertaken in the context of a consortium, the name of the Data Manager should be given (if different from the Principal Investigator).

 Dataset as original work and source(s) of data

 - The scholar(s) submitting the dataset for reposit must be the creator(s) of the dataset

 - The dataset must be the output of original data generation; or must be the output of significant, value-added, elaboration of pre-existing sources

 - The source(s) of the data must be indicated.
 If the dataset is the output of original data collection and elaboration, details must be provided.
 If the dataset is derived from pre-existing sources, those sources must be clearly indicated (data creator, institutional source, publisher).

 - EUI members submitting a dataset for inclusion in the EUI Research Data collection in the Cadmus repository should state whether the data can be shared as open data or not - taking into consideration data protection and data copyright (see below).
 The Library will offer guidance.
 Scholars should indicate if datasets presented for reposit will be subject to embargo.
 Library staff can advise.

 Data Protection: Persons, families and households cannot be identifiable in any dataset.
 Repositors are responsible for obtaining and documenting the informed consent of subjects.
 Dataset creators are responsible for the anonymisation of data observations.
 The EUI Library Research Data Guide (7th edition) provides further information on data protection